istio/istio.io/content/docs/examples/advanced-egress/mtls-egress-gateway/index.md

 ---
-title: Configure an Egress Gateway with mutual TLS
+title: Mutual TLS origination by Egress Gateway
-description: Describes how to configure an Egress Gateway to perform mutual TLS to external services
+description: Describes how to configure an Egress Gateway to perform mutual TLS origination to external services
 weight: 45
 keywords: [traffic-management,egress]
 ---

 The [Configure an Egress Gateway](/docs/examples/advanced-egress/egress-gateway) example describes how to configure Istio to direct the egress traffic through a dedicated service called _Egress Gateway_.
-This examples shows how to configure an Egress Gateway to perform mutual TLS to external services.
+This examples shows how to configure an Egress Gateway to perform mutual TLS origination to external services.
 You will deploy an [NGINX](https://www.nginx.com/) server in your Kubernetes cluster without injecting Istio sidecar proxy into it.
 This server will simulate a server outside the Istio service mesh.
 Then you will configure the Egress Gateway to